What is the course about?

-The main focus of the course is on understanding the significance of the news as it is reported on a week-by-week basis in the media generally.
+The main focus of the course is on understanding the significance of the news as it is reported on a week by week basis in the media generally.
 The potential for a high level of learner interest in the topics selected for discussion is of prime importance.
-Themes may include:
+As in the previous courses, themes may include:

 - ethnic nationalism